DeanLonergan/Chrome_Dino_Bot/README.md

 # Run

 Running the program is very straight forward.
 Ensure the official version of the Chrome Dino game is open and ready to go in your browser (navigate to chrome://dino/).
-Then run chrome_dino_bot.py, switch to the browser and click on the browser window to so that it is active.
+Then run chrome_dino_bot.py, switch to the browser and click on the browser window so that it is active.
 You'll know after the first cactus if it's working or not.
 When you want the program to stop, just press the escape key.

 Bear in mind that the program uses a timer to determine the game speed, so simply restarting the game after a game over will result in the program continuing to assume the game is running at a higher speed.
 Every time the game restarts, the program must also be restarted.